kevincox/url.js/README.md

 ## Examples

-Check out example.html for a number, but here are the basics:
+Check out example.html for a number, but here are the basics.
+The objects after the function calls are the return values.

 ```js
 // Parse Document URL